-This was my second favourite mural as it depicts sparrows in such a brilliant manner.
-The artist has used this motif to ponder on the idea of freedom and interconnectivity.
+This was my second favorite mural as it depicts sparrows in such a brilliant manner.
+The artist has used this motif to ponder on the idea of freedom and inter-connectivity.
 I loved the brilliant red of the ribbons that the sparrows seem to be carrying from one place to another.

 #26 Colours of the soul by Senkoeone

-The artist has used the birds to symbolise the diversity of the inhabitants of Lodhi colony.
+The artist has used the birds to symbolize the diversity of the inhabitants of Lodhi colony.
 Their everyday dialogue with each other and the story of their lives is represented by the birds who fly around exchanging news.
-The Mexican heritage of the artist comes out in the use of colour and pattern in this mural.
+The Mexican heritage of the artist comes out in the use of color and pattern in this mural.